-Despite the implementation of various security measures by us, our infrastructure is vulnerable to computer viruses, break-ins and similar disruptive problems caused by our customers or others.
-Computer viruses, break-ins or other security problems could lead to interruption, delays or cessation in service to our customers.
-Further, such break-ins whether electronic or physical could also potentially jeopardize the security of confidential information stored in our computer systems of our customers and other parties connected through us, which may deter potential customers and give rise to uncertain liability to parties whose security or privacy has been infringed.
-A significant security breach could result in loss of customers, damage to our reputation, direct damages, costs of repair and detection, and other expenses.
-The occurrence of any of the foregoing events could have a material adverse affect on our business, results of operations and financial condition.
+Despite the implementation of various security measures by the Company, the Company's infrastructure is vulnerable to computer viruses, break-ins and similar disruptive problems caused by its customers or others.
+Computer viruses, break-ins or other security problems could lead to interruption, delays or cessation in service to the Company's customers.
+Further, such break-ins whether electronic or physical could also potentially jeopardize the security of confidential information stored in the computer systems of the Company's customers and other parties connected through the Company, which may deter potential customers and give rise to uncertain liability to parties whose security or privacy has been infringed.
+A significant security breach could result in loss of customers, damage to the Company's reputation, direct damages, costs of repair and detection, and other expenses.
+The occurrence of any of the foregoing events could have a material adverse effect on the Company's business, results of operations and financial condition.

-We Are Controlled by Existing Shareholders And Therefore Other Shareholders Will Not Be Able to Direct Our Company
+The Company Is Controlled by Existing Shareholders And Therefore Other Shareholders Will Not Be Able to Direct The Company

-The majority of our shares and thus voting control of the Company is held by a relatively small group of shareholders.
-Because of such ownership, those shareholders will effectively retain control of our Board of Directors and determine all of our corporate actions.
-In addition, the Company and shareholders owning 13,106,579 shares, or approximately 47.3% of our common shares outstanding as of March 29, 2007, have executed a Shareholders' Agreement that, among other provisions, gives Aspen Select Healthcare, LP ("Aspen"), our largest shareholder, the right to elect three (3) out of the seven (7) Directors authorized for our Board of Directors, and to nominate one (1) mutually acceptable independent Director.
-Accordingly, it is anticipated that Aspen and other parties to the Shareholders' Agreement will continue to have the ability to elect a controlling number of the members of our Board of Directors and the minority shareholders of the Company may not be able to elect a representative to our Board of Directors.
-Such concentration of ownership may also have the effect of delaying or preventing a change in control.
+The majority of the Company's shares and thus voting control of the Company is held by a relatively small group of shareholders.
+Because of such ownership, those shareholders will effectively retain control of the Company's Board of Directors and determine all of the Company's corporate actions.
+In addition, the Company and shareholders owning 13,106,579 shares, or approximately 47.3% of the Company's voting shares outstanding as of March 29, 2007 have executed a Shareholders' Agreement that, among other provisions, gives Aspen Select Healthcare, LP, our largest shareholder, the right to elect three out of the seven directors authorized for our Board, and nominate one mutually acceptable independent director.
+Accordingly, it is anticipated that Aspen Select Healthcare, LP and other parties to the Shareholders' Agreement will continue to have the ability to elect a controlling number of the members of the Company's Board of Directors and the minority shareholders of the Company may not be able to elect a representative to the Company's Board of Directors.
+Such concentration of ownership may also have the effect of delaying or preventing a change in control of the Company.